corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/certificate-revocation.md

 {{< /note >}}

 {{< note >}}
-CRLs should be signed manually from time to time depending on it's `nextUpdate` property.
+CRLs should be signed manually from time to time depending on its `nextUpdate` property.
 Further details on CRL lifecycle are covered under [Lifecycle](#crl-lifecycle).

 {{< /note >}}